Open-Vocabulary Octree-Graph for 3D Scene Understanding: Experiment

 \subsection{Dataset and Evaluation Metrics}

 \textbf{Dataset.} For zero-shot 3D semantic segmentation, we evaluate our method on common scenes following \cite{conceptfusion, conceptgraph, hovsg}, \textit{i.e.}, $8$ scenes from Replica \cite{replica} dataset and $5$ scenes from ScanNet \cite{scannet}.
 For zero-shot 3D instance segmentation, we assess our method on the widely-used ScanNet200 \cite{scannet200} benchmark, including a validation set of $312$ scenes with $200$ categories.
 For text-based object retrieval, we test our method on Sr3D \cite{sr3d} dataset, and follow the experiment setting of BBQ \cite{bbq} that subsampled 526 free-form queries from 8 scenes.
 For the path planning task, we employ the HM3DSem \cite{hm3dsem} dataset used in HOV-SG \cite{hovsg}, where 8 scenes are selected for evaluation.
+Moreover, we also conduct real-world experiments to validate our effectiveness.

-\textbf{Evaluation Metrics.} Following the mainstream evaluation metrics, we assess 3D semantic segmentation results via commonly used mean IoU (mIoU), frequency-weighted mean IoU (F-mIoU), and mean Accuracy (mAcc).
-For 3D instance segmentation we report the standard Average Precision (AP) at IoU thresholds 25$\%$ and 50$\%$, along with the mean of AP from 50$\%$ to 95$\%$ at 5$\%$ interval.
+\textbf{Evaluation Metrics.} Following the mainstream evaluation metrics \cite{hovsg}, we assess 3D semantic segmentation results via commonly used mean IoU (mIoU), frequency-weighted mean IoU (F-mIoU), and mean Accuracy (mAcc).
+For 3D instance segmentation, we report the standard Average Precision (AP) at IoU thresholds 25$\%$ and 50$\%$, along with the mean of AP from 50$\%$ to 95$\%$ at 5$\%$ interval.
 For text-based object retrieval, we follow BBQ \cite{bbq}, using Acc@0.1 and Acc@0.25 as evaluation metrics where retrieval is treated as a true positive if the IoU between the predicted object's bounding box and the ground-truth bounding box surpasses 0.1 and 0.25, respectively.
-For the path planning task, we randomly select positions in the empty areas of a scene as the starting point and destination, using the \(A^*\) \cite{astar} algorithm for navigation.
+For the path planning task, we randomly select positions in the empty areas of a scene as the starting point and destination.
 When the endpoint of navigation is within a threshold $s$ (\emph{i.e.}, 1m, 0.5m, and 0.25m) from the destination, the path planning is considered successful.

 Besides, to quantify spatial representation accuracy, we introduce the Effective Occupancy Ratio (EOR) as a metric.
 The occupancy range \(O_\mathrm{pc}\) of a point cloud is determined by expanding this point cloud with a dilation \(\bigtriangleup r=0.005\), and the occupancy range of the octree is denoted as \(O_\mathrm{oct}\).
 Then, the EOR is calculated as \(\mathrm{EOR} =\frac{O_\mathrm{oct}\cap O_\mathrm{pc} }{O_\mathrm{oct}} \).
 We denote the mean EOR for all objects in a scene as mEOR.